Therapeutic Approach

 A typical course of therapy often spans 18 to 24 sessions, depending on individual needs, pace, and goals.
 Some people complete therapy within this timeframe, while others choose to continue with occasional or ongoing sessions.
 The length of therapy is always guided collaboratively and reviewed as we go.

-I currently work with adolescents (aged 16+) and adults with OCD.
+I currently work with children (8+), adolescents, and adults with OCD.
 Sessions are available in person in Drysdale, VIC, and via telehealth across Australia.

 Further Resources